South London hospice scoops £5,000 prize in national contest

 “Being involved in the Selco Stars competition has been a super experience from start to finish.
 We thank Selco for their generosity and support.”

-The hospice provides free care and support to people with life limiting illness, as well as their families and carers.
+The hospice provides free care and support to people with life-limiting illnesses, as well as their families and carers.
 Around 2,500 people are cared for each year.

 “Each of the 12 finalists had a strong case for the grand prize.
-A huge congratulations to Greenwich & Bexley Community Hospice.
+A huge congratulations to Greenwich & Bexley Community Hospice.”
+Unfortunately, senior care marketing isn’t always the easiest of tasks as it can be a very sensitive topic, however, this campaign is sure to help the hospice get more recognition for the great work they do.

 “I have visited the hospice and it’s an inspiring place.”